-Due to pending upgrade works for MEGARA MOS positioners, MEGARA MOS mode will not be available for S22B.
+Due to pending upgrade works for MEGARA MOS positioners, MEGARA MOS mode will not be available for S23A.

-MIRADAS Near Infrared MOS spectrograph and HiPERCAM high speed - 5 band imager are both expected to be available during 2022.
+MIRADAS Near Infrared MOS spectrograph and HiPERCAM high speed - 5 band imager are both expected to be available before the end of 2022.
 A special call for proposals for each instrument will be produced once their respective commissionings are completed.

-No Large-Programs are offered in S22B.
-The call for this kind of programmes will be open once the new detectors for OSIRIS/EMIR become operative.
+Large-Programs are offered in S23A.
+The call for this kind of programmes will be open once the new detectors for OSIRIS/EMIR are tested in operation at the telescope.